marloestacx/progressive-web-apps-2122/README.md

 ## Features
 In the web app you can view the art.
 At the top is a search bar which you can search art with, you can search the art by name or the person who made it.
+When you click on the art you get a detail page with a description of the art and some extra information about the art.

 ## Installation
 Clone this repository